MattKotsenas/Verify.Nupkg/README.md

 which itself is a convenience method for `ScrubNuspecVersion()` and `ScrubNuspecCommit()`.
 Feel free to use them separately if you'd like to verify either of these values.

+### ASCII tree

+The ASCII art tree is inspired by the `tree` command, but with a few modifications to reduce the amount of "noise" that occurs in diffs when files are added / removed.

 ## Icon